frontEnd-fucker/scheduler-manager/README.md

 - `useCreateCourse` - Mutation for creating courses
 - `useCreateCourseItem` - Mutation for creating course items
 - `useDeleteCourseItem` - Mutation for deleting course items

-## Authentication

-This project uses a simple middleware to simulate authentication.
-In a production environment, you should replace it with a proper authentication solution like NextAuth.js or Auth0.

 ## Environment Variables Setup